We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Dry eyes can be a symptom of a variety of conditions.
-Being outside on a windy day or staring too long without blinking at your computer can dry out your eyes.
+Being outside on a windy day or staring too long at your computer without blinking can dry out your eyes.
 You may also experience the discomfort of dry eyes due to a health problem or a new medication you’re using.
 When you find yourself dealing with the burning sensation of dry eyes, all you want is a little relief.

 Fortunately, there are a variety of eye drops that can provide instant help.
 There are also some products you should probably avoid in favor of those that are safer and more effective.
-Before reading about the best drops for your eyes, take a moment to learn just what causes dry eyes and what you should look for in those soothing eye drops.
+Before reading about the best drops for your eyes, take a moment to learn what causes dry eyes and what you should look for in those soothing eye drops.

 Your eyes become dry when your tears no longer provide enough moisture to keep them lubricated and comfortable.
 This might be due to insufficient tear production.
 A lack of moisture could also be related to the quality of your tears.
 Without enough moisture, the cornea can become irritated.
-The cornea is the clear covering of the front parts of the eye, which include the iris and pupil.
+The cornea is the clear covering of the front part of the eye, which includes the iris and pupil.
 Normally, your tears coat the cornea every time you blink, keeping it lubricated and healthy.

 There are many other causes, too.
 Diseases of the immune system, such as lupus, can cause dry eyes, as can diseases of the eyes or the skin around the eyelids.
 Dry eyes also tend to be more common as you get older.

+Prescription eye drops may also include medications to help treat chronic eye problems.
 Cyclosporine (Restasis) is a prescription eye drop that treats inflammation that causes eye dryness.
 This type of inflammation usually stems from a condition known as keratoconjunctivitis sicca, also called dry eye syndrome.
 The drops are usually used twice a day to help increase tear production.
 Cyclosporine is recommended for long-term use.
-Cyclosporine is only available as a prescription, and it can cause side effects.
+It’s only available as a prescription, and it can cause side effects.

 If your eye dryness is the result of diminished oil layer in your tears, your doctor may recommend drops that contain oil.
 Rosacea in the eyelids, for example, can reduce your eye’s oil supply.
 Some effective eye drops with oil include Systane Balance, Sooth XP, and Refresh Optive Advanced.

 Certain products temporarily take the red out of your eyes, but they don’t treat the causes of eye dryness.
-If your goal is to treat dry eyes, you may want to avoid drops that promise to remove redness, such as Visine and Clear Eyes.
+If your goal is to treat dry eyes, you will want to avoid drops that promise to remove redness, such as Visine and Clear Eyes.